TheBiob/iwpo_test_suite/readme.md

 timeout      | How long (in seconds) the output file is allowed to run before the test suite aborts the process and fails the test.
 Default: 60.
 0 means no timeout (not recommended) is_gms       | Whether or not the GMS part of the tool should be copied and modified or only the gm8 part. skip_execute | Whether or not executing the output file should be skipped.
-If this is true, the test will succeed if the iwpo command exits with code 0 and the output file exists.
+If this is true, the test will succeed if the iwpo command exits with code 0 and the output file exists. expected_error | optional.
+If an error in game_errors.log is expected, this can be used to specify the expected file content.
+The array will be joined by \n, trimmed and then compared to the trimmed game_errors.log. \r\n newlines in game_errors.log are automatically converted to \n

 The arguments in the .iwpotest file **should not** contain the server= or --test-suite arguments as those will be generated and added by the test suite.
 An iwpo call might look like the following: ``iwpo.exe [game] [arguments] server=localhost,1000,1001 --test-suite``